- Ministry of the Solicitor General

 • You have knowledge of community support services to assist inmates in formulating reintegration plans

-• You are able to understand and apply relevant legislation (such as the Ministry of Correctional Services Act and Social Work and Social Service Work Act, etc.) as well as operational policies and procedures
+• You are able to acquire knowledge of, and apply, relevant legislation (such as the Ministry of Correctional Services Act and Social Work and Social Service Work Act, etc.) as well as operational policies and procedures

 Communication and Interpersonal Skills